Xentiie/autonorm.py/README.md

 $(CC) $(DEFINES) -c $< -o $@
 ```

 You will see that a new folder appeared, called "normed".
 It contains all the new source files.
 So be sure to compile theses files to build your executable.
+You still need to put your header in each file, as the script does not copy it over.
+After that you can check the norm on the whole "normed" folder and everything should be valid.